Netlia/documentation/DeviceComunication/DeviceComunication.md

 * Device type (2nd byte in restart message): 0x01
 * Default mode (3rd byte in restart message): 0x00 (currently no more modes)

-The water device has a maximum number of event continue messages set compared to other devices.
-The device always sends only 2 continue messages and then waits for the alarm to end, i.e. it does not send any more continue messages.
+The water device, unlike other devices, has a maximum number of event continue messages set.
+The device sends only 2 event continue messages and then waits for the alarm to end, i.e. it does not send any more event continue messages.

 ### Motion detector

 ![MovementDetection](../images/devices/motion-detector.png)

-The device is used to detect the movement of the device itself of the object on which the device is placed.
+The device is used to detect the movement of the device itself or of the object on which the device is placed.
 Event start message is sent when the device detects motion.
 Event continue message is sent if another movement is detected in the next 10 minutes.
 An event end message is then sent if the device does not detect any movement for 10 minutes.

 * Supported events: Event start/continue/end, Restart, Alive, Transport, Error, DownlinkAcknowlege
 * Device type (2nd byte in restart message): 0x02